Cati Porter

 Cati Porter's poems can be found in the anthologies White Ink: Poems on Mothers and Motherhood, Letters to the World: Poems from the WomPo Listserv, Like a Fat Gold Watch, and Places We Return To, and the journals Terrain, Rattle, Pratik, Verse Daily, Autumn Sky Poetry Daily, West Trestle Review, and you can find a few of her essays in Salon, The Manifest-Station, and Shark Reef Literary Magazine.
 Since 2013, Cati Porter has been a contributing columnist for the Inlandia Literary Journeys series, published by the Southern California Newsgroup.

-Her current project is a hybrid memoir, Clay Bodies, which tells the story of the process of researching her mother's father, Brad Keeler, and his father Rufus B. Keeler, forthcoming from 909 Books in 2027.
+Her current project is a hybrid memoir, Clay Bodies, about herself and her mother and her mother's father Brad Keeler, and grandfather Rufus B. Keeler, forthcoming from 909 Books in 2027.
+The two men were prominent in the California Pottery Movement of the early 20th Century.